josherrickson/stata2/stata_markdown/05-regression.md

 <<dd_graph: replace>>

-(The two warnings about missing values are due to 4 cars not having a value of `rep78`.
-See [multiple imputation](multiple-imputation.html) for a strategy for dealing with missing data.)

 ^#^^#^^#^^#^ Errors are homogeneous

 "Homogeneity" is a fancy term for "uniform in distribution", whereas "heterogeneity" represents "not uniform in distribution".
 If we were to take a